greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/highavail/topics/g-restoring-master-mirroring-after-a-recovery.html.md

     $ gpstate -b
     ```

-    The master instance status should be `Active`.
-When a standby master is not configured, the command displays `No master standby configured` for the standby master state.
+    The coordinator instance status should be `Active`.
+When a standby coordinator is not configured, the command displays `No coordinator standby configured` for the standby coordinator state.

-4. On the standby master host, move or remove the data directory, `gpseg-1`.
+4. On the standby coordinator host, move or remove the data directory, `gpseg-1`.
 This example moves the directory:

     ```
-    $ mv /data/master/gpseg-1 /data/master/backup_gpseg-1
+    $ mv /data/coordinator/gpseg-1 /data//backup_gpseg-1
     ```

     You can remove the backup directory once the standby is successfully configured.

-5. After the original master host runs the primary Greenplum Database master, you can initialize a standby master on the original standby master host.
+5. After the original coordinator host runs the primary Greenplum Database coordinator, you can initialize a standby coordinator on the original standby coordinator host.
 For example:

     ```
     $ gpinitstandby -s smdw
     ```

-    After the command completes, you can run the `gpstate -f` command on the primary master host, to check the standby master status.
+    After the command completes, you can run the `gpstate -f` command on the primary coordinator host, to check the standby coordinator status.

-## <a id="topic_i1h_kd4_npb"></a>To check the status of the master mirroring process \(optional\)
+## <a id="topic_i1h_kd4_npb"></a>To check the status of the coordinator mirroring process \(optional\)

-You can run the `gpstate` utility with the `-f` option to display details of the standby master host.
+You can run the `gpstate` utility with the `-f` option to display details of the standby coordinator host.

 ```
 $ gpstate -f
 ```

-The standby master status should be `passive`, and the WAL sender state should be `streaming`.
+The standby coordinator status should be `passive`, and the WAL sender state should be `streaming`.

 For information about the [gpstate](../../../utility_guide/ref/gpstate.html) utility, see the *Greenplum Database Utility Guide*.